 With the Cancer Challenge fast approaching, you may be going through your yarn stash and wondering which yarns you should use.
-Today’s post will go over some yarn recommendations for when you crochet the hats to donate.
+Today’s post will go over some yarn recommendations for when you crochet the hats to donate to cancer patients.

 - Baby Bee (nearly the entire line is highly recommended) found at Hobby Lobby